Home / packaging / material / cardboard / corrugated

 4. Triple-Wall

 Triple-wall board incorporates three corrugated media bonded between four linerboards.
 The thick, layered structure provides very high resistance to edge crush, shear, and lateral stress.
 Industrial packaging applications use triple-wall panels for large, dense, or heavy components where carton performance approaches that of light-duty crates.
-Careful flute orientation and controlled scoring help prevent fracture during converting and long-haul transport.
+Careful flute orientation and controlled scoring help prevent fracture during conversion and long-haul transport.

 How Does Corrugated Fiberboard Support Safe and Efficient Shipping?